-I confess that the fact that one can have a truly irrational meter, as I argue here, does not mean that there is a reasonable way to write it down for someone to play.
+I confess that the fact that one can have a truly irrational metre, as I argue here, does not mean that there is a reasonable way to write it down for someone to play.
 In other words, even if there is good notation for it, it is most likely impossible to be played by humans.
-Performing irrational meter is no mere abstract concern: see [Cal14] for a thorough look at the mathematical, compositional, and performance issues involved in the approximation of irrational rhythms by live performers, focusing on those found in the work of Nancarrow.
+Performing irrational metre is no mere abstract concern: see Callender (2014) for a thorough look at the mathematical, compositional, and performance issues involved in the approximation of irrational rhythms by live performers, focusing on those found in the work of Nancarrow.

 Since there are several threads in this mathemusical braid, I will take the time to introduce each of them and later describe how they come together.
 I will make an attempt to minimize how technical the exposition is.
 However, I will need to introduce enough technical language to be able to discuss the main ideas and I will illustrate the ideas with examples to make the ideas more concrete.
-By the end of this article, however, I hope to convince you that there is such a thing as an irrational time signature, and how you can compose in $\sqrt{5}$.
-In a follow-up paper [Tre21], I will develop the algebraic theory of meter separately without appealing to aperiodic tilings.
+By the end of this article, however, I hope to convince you that there is such a thing as an irrational time signature, and how you can compose in $\sqrt{5}$ .
+In a follow-up paper (Treviño, 2021), I will develop the algebraic theory of metre separately without appealing to aperiodic tilings.
 This paper is organized as follows.
-In §1 all the necessary notions from tilings will be introduced and illustrated with examples.
-In §2 I show how musical meter is defined from a one-dimensional tiling. §3 discusses how one can put together the ideas of sections 1 and 2 to make music in the case of self-similar tilings. §4 covers several composition tricks which come from the algebraic structure of meter, again focusing in the self-similar case.
-The focus here is in algorithmic composition, with examples illustrating the ideas presented, all of which were created using a computer.
-It would be interesting to try to compose non-algorithmically in some irrational meter.
+In Section 1, all the necessary notions from tilings will be introduced and illustrated with examples.
+In Section 2, I show how musical metre is defined from a one-dimensional tiling.
+Section 3 discusses how one can put together the ideas of Sections 1 and 2 to make music in the case of self-similar tilings.
+Section 4 covers several composition tricks which come from the algebraic structure of metre, again focusing on the self-similar case.
+The focus here is on algorithmic composition, with examples illustrating the ideas presented, all of which were created using a computer.
+It would be interesting to try to compose non-algorithmically in some irrational metre.